-Enter the MAC addresses of the APs on your network that will serve as bridges to wirelessly connect multiple networks.

-Site Survey:

-Click the Scan button to search for available wireless networks, then click on the available network that you want to connect with.
+Site Survey: Manually enter the MAC addresses of the APs on your network that will serve as bridges to wirelessly connect multiple networks.
+You may also click the Scan button to search for available wireless networks, then click on the available network that you want to connect to.

-Use the drop-down menu to choose Open System, Shared Key, or WPA-Personal.
+Authentication: Use the drop-down menu to choose Open System, Shared Key, or WPA-Personal.